 Many travellers have reported very cold temperatures, particularly overnight.
 Arrive prepared with a blanket or even a sleeping bag.
 A hoodie provides extra warmth if the terminal gets even colder.

 Several reviewers have pointed out that bright lights stay on around the clock.
 Arrive prepared with eyeshades or something else to cover your eyes, such as a shirt or towel.

 The airport is busy with travellers at all hours, so noise is common, even in the middle of the night.
 Come prepared with earplugs or noise-cancelling headphones.

 Pro-tip: If you chose a spot near any eateries, keep in mind that the staff arrive early and they can get pretty loud in the kitchen.

 Freshen up (and loosen those stiff muscles) with a shower before your flight.
 Location: Vitality Wellbeing & Fitness Centre, located inside the Oryx Airport Hotel.
-Some pay-to-enter lounges offer show facilities, too.
+Some pay-to-use lounges offer show facilities, too.
 Check out this list of lounges in our Doha Airport Guide.

 Food & Drink

 When you get the midnight munchies or give up trying to sleep and need a coffee to stay awake, 24-hour food concessions are available, though we are unable to confirm their locations.